ARhony/Wolf3d/README.md

 right arrow   -   Rotate right

 # Next?
-Better controls.
-For now, you can only move OR turn.
-This will be fixed soon.
-Ceiling + floors + textures on walls
+My wolf gets laggy the more you increase the map size. (error located: Draw map every frame) Better controls.
+(For now, you can only move OR turn) Ceiling + floors + textures on walls